You’ve started a blog! Yeah! I remember that feeling myself!

 Blogging is not easy.
 You can’t write five articles, pin them, and then wonder why you aren’t getting traffic.
 The truth is your few amateur blog posts are not going to be enough to get you traffic and make you money.

 It is like a diet.
-You can’t eat a few salads and think that it is going to work to shed those pounds.
+You can’t eat a few salads and think that it will work to shed those pounds.

 You need to change your eating habits.
 There is also working out and getting enough rest.
 You have to put forth the effort to get the results you want.